sofyan48/cimol/README.md

 ## Getting Started
 This support For go version 1.13
+Service using Aws Kinesis to queue and data streaming system and dynamo to logging
 ### Local Development

 Fork this repo for your repo then clone in your local